 - This kind of performance is astonishing, unheard of for any sector of publicly traded stocks, at any time in history.
 It’s all the more impressive because it happened while a sharp recession was playing out in the US and Europe.

-This post is an update in a quarterly series of posts that tracks the PVC SaaS Index™, a basket of publicly traded US-listed SaaS companies.
+This post is an update in an ongoing series of posts that tracks the PVC SaaS Index™, a basket of publicly traded US-listed SaaS companies.

 Software as a Service (“SaaS”) has been around longer than the cool new “cloud.”
 It shares some aspects of cloud computing, but the focus tends to be clearer: SaaS is simply the delivery of software applications over the Internet from a server hosted by the SaaS provider somewhere far away.